 Lasagne, one of the world’s most beloved pasta dishes, also originated in Bologna.
 This baked pasta dish is made by layering wide, flat egg lasagna pasta with ragù alla Bolognese, béchamel sauce, and Parmigiano Reggiano cheese.
 The dish is baked until the pasta is tender and the cheese and béchamel on top are beautifully browned.
 Additionally, there’s lasagna verde alla Bolognese for a unique take on this Italian classic.
-In this version, the lasagna pasta is made with spinach, resulting in a vibrantly green-colored pasta.
+This version makes the lasagna pasta with spinach, resulting in a vibrantly green-colored pasta.

 Passatelli in Brodo

 Also common in Ravenna and traditional food of Emilia-Romagna, passatelli in brodo were created in peasant kitchens years ago.
 They developed passatelli to utilize the limited ingredients available at the time.
 These are dumplings made from cheese, bread, and eggs served in a flavorful meat broth.

 Balanzoni is another Bolognese pasta prepared with spinach.
 The green dough is used to make tortellini filled with ricotta, spinach, eggs, Parmigiano Reggiano, mortadella and is typically served with butter and sage sauce.
 The name for this pasta was inspired by the hat of Dr. Balanzone, Bologna’s carnival mascot.

 For another authentic pasta dish in Bologna, look to gramigna con salsiccia.
 This unique, curly-shaped pasta is served with a ragù made from pork sausage, tomatoes, and wine.
 To serve, Parmigiano Reggiano tops gramigna con salsiccia for a savory dish representative of the region.

 Must-Try Foods in Ferrara

 Cappellacci di Zucca Ferraresi